j-hive/morphfits/examples/single_ficlo/README.md

 ```
 mv [download folder]/PSF_NIRCam_in_flight_opd_filter_F200W.fits ./examples/single_ficlo/morphfits_root/input/psfs
 ```

 Then, run
 ```
-poetry run morphfits galwrap --galfit-path=[path to GALFIT binary] --config-path=./examples/single_ficlo/config.yaml
+poetry run morphfits galwrap -c examples/single_ficlo/settings.yaml -g [path/to/galfit]
 ```
-replacing the `galfit-path` option with a path to your downloaded GALFIT binary, and MorphFITS will run GalWrap, a wrapper for GALFIT, over the FICLOs found in `config.yaml`.
+replacing `[path/to/galfit]` with the path to your downloaded GALFIT binary, and MorphFITS will run GalWrap, a wrapper for GALFIT, over the FICLOs found in `settings.yaml`.
 The outputs can be found at `examples/single_ficlo/morphfits_root/output`.